 What is there to see and do nearby?

-Loch Katrine is on the Trossachs Trail, follow the brown signs around the 40-mile route.
-Check the new website for details of how to explore this beautiful part of Scotland by boat, bike or foot.
+Loch Katrine is on the Trossachs Trail.
+Follow the brown signs around the 40-mile route.
+Check the new website for details on exploring this beautiful part of Scotland by boat, bike or foot.
 Visit website www.trossachstrail.co.uk

 Where can we find more information?